-Dry, scaly feet are an everyday problem for many people.
-Our feet are under immense pressure from walking and being exposed to the elements, so the more you can keep on top of any dead or dry skin, the more likely you are to have softer, smooth feet.
+Dry, scaly feet is a common issue for many people.
+Our feet are under immense pressure from being active and being exposed to the elements, so the more you can keep on top of any dead or dry skin, the more likely you are to have softer, smooth feet.

 Dry skin on feet feels rough, flaky and scaly and my look grey and dehydrated.
 Soles and heels are most commonly affected.
 Most cases of dry skin respond well to self-treatment.